aschlorke/PokerAnalyzer/README.md

 This will start the API, which can be accessed at https://localhost:7245.
 Documentation for the API can be accessed at https://localhost:7245/swagger/index.html.

+Note: The server can also be restored, built, and run in Visual Studio by opening the server PokerAnalyzer.sln file found directly in the server directory.

 ---
 ## Using the Application
 ---